busseygargae/BusseyGarage/src/pages/index.md

 ---
 templateKey: index-page
-title: Great mechanic work
+title: Great Mechanic Work!
 image: /img/logo-white-no-border.png
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: No job too large or small
+subheading: .
 mainpitch:
   title: 'Why Bussey Garage? '
-  description: |+
+  description: >
+    If your car needs repair that is stressful enough, you shouldn't have to worry about what quality of parts are being used or if you can trust the diagnosis.
+All repairs come with a 2 year 24,000 mile warranty!
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  Just a sample of some of the work being performed at Bussey Garage: in house rebuilds or compoent repair even electrical control modules and turbos!
+  Diagnosis, Diesel, Transmissions, suspention, driveline, engine repair, tires, fluid and filter maitmence, brakes, welding, hybrids, modifications and enchancements.
 main:
   heading: 'Credentials:'
   description: >-
-    ASE: master, underdercar spelicaist, advanced level specialist, 14 years professional experiance and counting.
+    ASE: master automobile techniction, underdercar spelicaist, advanced level specialist, mobile air conditioning society, 5 years Mercedes/Chrystler training, 14 years professional experiance and counting.
 intro:
   blurbs:
     - image: /img/ase-master-mechanic.png